Chorus One Knowledge Base

 In the scenario where slashing does occur, there is always a reserve of ETH that absorbs the slashing losses before osETH holders are affected.
 This protects osETH holders from losing their principal, making osETH a safer option for staking.

-The Use Cases of Stakewise
+The Use Cases of StakeWise

 For Solo Stakers

-Stakewise v3 empowers solo stakers by allowing them to mint osETH tokens against their nodes, providing access to DeFi opportunities while maintaining a non-custodial setup.
+StakeWise V3 empowers solo stakers by allowing them to mint osETH tokens against their nodes, providing access to DeFi opportunities while maintaining a non-custodial setup.

 Solo stakers can set up private vaults, mint osETH, and even earn additional revenue by hosting validators for other stakers.